schahriar/herb/README.md

   // Note that higher numbers cover the entire group e.g. 3 = ['Log','Warn','Error']
   verbose: 3, // 4: Info, 3: Log, 2: Warn, 1: Error, 0: Fatal

-  prependTime: false // Prepends time [hour:minute:seconds] to every log if enabled
+  prependTime: false, // Prepends time [hour:minute:seconds] to every log if enabled

-  logFile: undefined // Can be set to a file e.g. "./log" & logs every log within the verbosity into the file })
+  // Can be set to a file e.g. "./log" & logs every log within the verbosity into the file
+  logFile: undefined
+})
 ```
 Log files can be read using a simple code: